langchain-ai/langgraph/docs/docs/concepts/memory.md

 #### Writing memories in the hot path

 This involves creating memories while the application is running.
-To provide a popular production example, ChatGPT manages memories uses a "save_memories" tool to upsert memories as content strings.
+To provide a popular production example, ChatGPT manages memories using a "save_memories" tool to upsert memories as content strings.
 It decides whether (and how) to use this tool every time it receives a user message and multi-tasks memory management with the rest of the user instructions.

 This has a few benefits.
 First of all, it happens "in real time".
 If the user starts a new thread right away that memory will be present.
 The user also transparently sees when memories are stored, since the bot has to explicitly decide to store information and can relate that to the user.